ksulima/Age_Detection_Convolutional_NN/README.md

 Baseline convolutional network performance reaches 68%.
 Model with regularizations techniques (Dropout, Batch Normalization) reaches 70% accuracy.
 Model with data augmentation mitigates overfitting and reaches 74% accuracy.
+We tried pretrained VGG16 network, but we couldn't outperform custom models.

+The main insights from this project:
+ - It is possible to build deep learning with very limited amount of data and still receive decent results.
+ - Overfitting is main concern, when training on small dataset.
+ - Data augmentation one of top method for image data to mitigate overfitting.